-HEALTH Course #2780A/2780B Credit: 0.5 (included in student's G.P.A)

-This course is for students who are reading at least two years below grade level.
-The goal of this course to promote and develop positive attitudes and behaviors related to the overall wellness of Hinsdale Central students.
-Students are taught how to access valid health information and health-promoting products and services.
-The students will also learn how to analyze the influence of culture, media, technology and other factors on health.
-Topics of study within the Health Education program include: Introduction to Wellness, Alcohol, Tobacco and other Drugs, Nutrition and Fitness, Communicable and Non-communicable Diseases, and Human Reproduction.
+(Included in student's G.P.A.)
+Topics of study within the Health Education program include: Introduction to Wellness, Alcohol, Tobacco and other Drugs, Nutrition and Fitness, Communicable and Noncommunicable Diseases, and Human Reproduction.
 The curriculum is aligned with District 86 program goals, Illinois and National Health Education Standards, and Illinois State Standards for Social/Emotional Learning.
+Content is designed to meet the needs of English Language Learners.